nCoda/lychee/description.rst

     - a "project" MEI file holds cross-references to all section files, in an arbitrary order
     - a "score" MEI file holds cross-references to "active" section files, in score order
 - others:
-    - tupletSpan, beamSpan, slur, and other elements that may refer to object spans with @startid and @endid, and are therefore inherently ambiguous and error-prone, must make use of @plist to reduce the possibility of ambiguity and erors
     - use semantic ``@xml:id`` values as described below
     - MEI extension to incorporate commands specific to LilyPond
     - MEI extension to incorporate user metadata (about editing sessions, UI settings, etc.)